michaelrevington/Official_ThetaLoop_Website_Static/README.md

 # Official_ThetaLoop_Website_Static
-GitHub repository for Official ThetaLoop Static Website
+GitHub repository for Official ThetaLoop Static Website.
+This work is licensed under the MIT License.